 Seaquest Lynchburg

-SeaQuest Lynchburg–A land and sea adventure!
+Dive into mind-bending exhibits at this land and sea adventure, Seaquest!
 Lynchburg’s newest family attraction features over 20,000 square feet of fun where visitors are invited to touch, feed, and interact with animals from five continents, including an Icelandic Fishing Village, the Great Wall of China, the Amazon River and beyond.
 Hands-on learning takes on a whole new, fun meaning at SeaQuest.
-Current activities and exhibits include the Asian Otter Interaction, Baby Sloth Encounter and the Snorkel With Stingrays experience.
+Popular activities and exhibits include the Asian Otter Interaction, Baby Sloth Encounter and the Snorkel With Stingrays experience.
 Kids can even learn to be a zookeeper and work alongside the animal crew, spending time learning about three different areas of the profession.
-Learn about land mammals and sea creatures all in one unique aquarium space that’s close to home! visitseaquest.com.
+Learn about land mammals and sea creatures all in one unique aquarium space that’s close to home!

 John C. Wells Planetarium